seanbradley/structly/README.md

 ...or...

-* Use itertools.starmap and zip_longest if wrangling and grouping datasets of unequal length...
+* If wrangling and grouping datasets of unequal length, try using itertools.starmap, and zip_longest...

 Notes...

-The Python 2 map() will accept None as it’s function argument, where it will just return the object(s) passed in.
-As this transforms map() into zip().
+The Python 2 map() will accept None as it’s function argument, where it will just return the an identity mapping of the passed in.
+Basically, in Python 2, this transforms map() into zip().

-In Python 2 map() returns a list while in Python 3 it returns an iterator.
+More important to note, however: in Python 2 map() returns a list while in Python 3 it returns an iterator.
 In Python 2 map() will continue until the longest of the argument iterables are exhausted, extending the other arguments with None.
 In Python 3 map() will instead stop at the shortest of the arguments.
-So, to fully emulate the map() function in Python 3, you need to essentially override the builtin (see below).
+So, to fully emulate Python 2's map() function in Python 3, you need to essentially override the Python 3 map() builtin (see below).

-2to3 will in some cases place a list() call around the call to map() to ensure that the result is still a list.
-If you need code that runs in both Python 2 and Python 3 without 2to3 conversion and you need the result to be a list, you can try to do the same.
+Python 2 to 3 workarounds will, in some cases, place a list() call around the call to map() to ensure that the result is still a list.
+If you need code that runs in both Python 2 and Python 3 without importing from past or future, and you need the result to be a list, you can try to do the same.

 ```
     names = ['AA', 'IBM', 'MSFT', 'XE', 'MSFT', 'AA', 'AA']